Tom Denniss: Early life

-Denniss was born in 1961 in Wollongong, 80 km south of Sydney, Australia.
+Denniss was born in 1961 in Wollongong, south of Sydney, Australia.
 He attended Warilla North Primary School from 1966 to 1973, and Lake Illawarra High School from 1974 to 1979, and was Student Council President at high school in 1979.
-From 1980 to 1982 Denniss completed a degree in Mathematics at the University of Wollongong, and a Diploma in Education from the University of New South Wales in 1983.

-A professional musician in his early life, Denniss has played to international audiences in eight different countries.
+From 1980 to 1982, Denniss completed a degree in Mathematics at the University of Wollongong, and a Diploma in Education from the University of New South Wales in 1983.
+A professional musician in his early life, Denniss has played to audiences in eight different countries.

 Career

 Initially a high school maths teacher, Denniss taught at Newtown High School in Sydney from 1984 to 1990.
 While working at Newtown High, he attended UNSW part-time during 1988/89, obtaining a First Class Honours degree in Science.
-In 1990 Denniss left teaching to pursue a PhD in Mathematics and Oceanography at the same university.
+In 1990, Denniss left teaching to pursue a PhD in Mathematics and Oceanography at the same university.
 While completing his doctorate, from 1990 to 1994, he was an Associate Lecturer in the School of Mathematics at UNSW.

 From 1994 to 1999, Denniss worked at Macquarie Bank, a leading Australian investment bank.
-In 1997 he founded Energetech Australia which later became Oceanlinx and, during his spare time, began commercialising the wave energy technology he had earlier invented.
-In 1999 Denniss became full-time CEO of Energetech Australia.

-In late 2004, Denniss stood aside as the CEO of Energetech, but continued in the role of Chief Technology Officer of the company.
 In 2005 he was invited by Jeffrey Sachs, Special Adviser to the UN Secretary General, to be a member of the Global Roundtable on Climate Change, serving on this forum until 2009.
-In 2006 the wave energy technology Denniss invented was named by the US based International Academy of Science as one of Ten Most Outstanding Technologies in the World.
 At a ceremony in Hawaii in 2007, Denniss was the first person to be inducted into the International Ocean Energy Hall of Fame as an ocean energy pioneer.
-In Shenzhen, China, in 2009, his innovative technology was ranked third by the United Nations Industrial Development Organization (UNIDO) in its annual list of the Top Ten Renewable Energy Investment Opportunities in the World.
-Oceanlinx went into receivership in 2014 and in October 2016, Denniss co-founded Wave Swell Energy.

 Denniss served as the Australian Government's representative on the International Energy Agency's Ocean Energy Systems Committee from 2007 to 2011 and on the Australian Government's Advisory Board for the Clean Energy Innovation Centre in 2010–11.